josh098900/union_shop/README.md

 ### Resources

 The worksheets listed on [the homepage](https://manighahrmani.github.io/sandwich_shop/) are your primary learning resource for Flutter development.
 Work through these worksheets systematically as they provide the foundation you need to complete the coursework successfully.
-You must refrain from using other online resources such as Stack Overflow, YouTube tutorials, or other websites for this coursework as they may contain outdated or incorrect information that could lead you astray.
+Refrain from using other online resources such as Stack Overflow, YouTube tutorials, or other websites for this coursework as they may contain outdated or incorrect information that could lead you astray.

 ### Tips